btigi/fsw/readme.md

 - Application to launch - the full path of the application to launch.
 The application receives the full path to the file that triggers the monitor as the first argument
 - Include subdirectories - whether to include subdirectories
 - Delay - millisends to wait after the monitor is triggered before calling the application
+- QueueSize - the size of the queue to hold events before they are processed
 - Notification Types - array of monitoring events, possible values are: Created, Changed, Deleted, Renamed